MrRahulRamkumar/sorting-visualizer/README.md

 # sorting-visualizer
-A web application for visualizing sorting algorithms
+A web application for visualizing sorting algorithms.
+You can access it here: mrrahulramkumar.github.io/sorting-visualizer